Lei-Zhong/Lei-Zhong.github.io/blog/_posts/2024-09-10-landscape-design.md

 ![Project1](/img/project1.png)

-Using MIKE 11 for Flood Risk Reduction: A GIS-Based Approach to Green Infrastructure Planning in Saint Martín {:.figcaption}
+Using MIKE 11 and GIS for Green Infrastructure Planning for Flood Risk Reduction in Saint Martín {:.figcaption}

 ### Campus: GIS Analysis